Skip to main content

 Once the invite has been accepted the practice will automatically be included in all extracts for that audit period.
 Practices will need to opt-in again at the start of each audit period.
 Exactly how this opt-in model will work depends on the clinical system used.

-Find more information about how NHS Digital collects information from primary care practices.
+Find more information about how NHS England collects information from primary care practices.

 Indicative timings for extraction are: